gatherworkshops/digital-media/_courses/web-taster/html-basics.md

         ```
         {:.big-code}

-        Find and add at least 2 more images.
+        Find and add at least two more images.
+        {:.checkpoint}

     - content: |